slick/slick/src/sphinx/connection.rst

 Implicit Session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By marking the :api:`Session <scala.slick.jdbc.JdbcBackend@Session>` as implicit you can avoid having to pass it to the executing methods explicitly.
+By marking the :api:`Session <scala.slick.jdbc.JdbcBackend@Session:Session>` as implicit you can avoid having to pass it to the executing methods explicitly.

 .. includecode:: code/Connection.scala#withSession-implicit